maximealive/GoogleColab_save_weights-epochs/README.md

-## For convenience below there is Git Hub and Google Drive tree:
+## For convenience below there is Git Hub and Google Drive's tree:

 __*GitHub tree*__